Carbon dioxide: Regulation of respiration

 Carbon dioxide is one of the mediators of local autoregulation of blood supply.
 If its concentration is high, the capillaries expand to allow a greater blood flow to that tissue.

 Bicarbonate ions are crucial for regulating blood pH.
 A person's breathing rate influences the level of in their blood.
 Breathing that is too slow or shallow causes respiratory acidosis, while breathing that is too rapid leads to hyperventilation, which can cause respiratory alkalosis.

 Although the body requires oxygen for metabolism, low oxygen levels normally do not stimulate breathing.
 Rather, breathing is stimulated by higher carbon dioxide levels.
 As a result, breathing low-pressure air or a gas mixture with no oxygen at all (such as pure nitrogen) can lead to loss of consciousness without ever experiencing air hunger.
 This is especially perilous for high-altitude fighter pilots.
 It is also why flight attendants instruct passengers, in case of loss of cabin pressure, to apply the oxygen mask to themselves first before helping others; otherwise, one risks losing consciousness.

 The respiratory centers try to maintain an arterial pressure of 40 mmHg.
 With intentional hyperventilation, the content of arterial blood may be lowered to 10–20 mmHg (the oxygen content of the blood is little affected), and the respiratory drive is diminished.
 This is why one can hold one's breath longer after hyperventilating than without hyperventilating.
 This carries the risk that unconsciousness may result before the need to breathe becomes overwhelming, which is why hyperventilation is particularly dangerous before free diving.

 Concentrations and role in the environment

 Atmosphere

 Annual flows from anthropogenic sources (left) into Earth's atmosphere, land, and ocean sinks (right) since the 1960s.
 Units in equivalent gigatonnes carbon per year.

 Oceans

 Ocean acidification

-Carbon dioxide dissolves in the ocean to form carbonic acid (H2CO3), bicarbonate (HCO3-), and carbonate (CO3(2-)).
+Carbon dioxide dissolves in the ocean to form carbonic acid (H2CO3), bicarbonate (HCO_{3}^{–}), and carbonate (CO_{3}^{2–}).
 There is about fifty times as much carbon dioxide dissolved in the oceans as exists in the atmosphere.
 The oceans act as an enormous carbon sink, and have taken up about a third of emitted by human activity.